 Acting Secretary Elaine Duke Announcement on Temporary Protected Status for Nicaragua And HondurasA reminder that the TPS designation means not deporting illegal aliens from the affected regions, on the theory that post-hurricane conditions would make this inhumane, and that Hurricane Mitch happened in 1998.

 We have been writing about TPS here since at least 2003, when DHS whistleblower Juan Mann wrote Put the “Temporary” back in “Temporary Protected Status” – At Least!

 Top TPS triumph: Aliens registering from Honduras and Nicaragua hit the TPS jackpot – legal work authorization and non-deportation for six years running!
-Their January 5, 1999 TPS remains in effect today—until January 5, 2005—all because of a hurricane in 1998.It`s time for aliens benefiting from TPS largesse to go home and make their countries great.
-It's also the time to put the T back in TPS—or, better still, abolish the program entirely.
+Their January 5, 1999 TPS remains in effect today—until January 5, 2005—all because of a hurricane in 1998.Well, it wasn't time under Bush, and it wasn't time under Obama, but it's starting to be time under Trump.
+It's another example of Trump's continued success.